 Let's say the job opportunity is located in Washington, DC.
 The newspaper of general circulation for this area would be the Washington Post.

-Another common mistake occurs when employers fail to include the alien’s past and present work supervisors on the ETA Form 9089.
-Pages 6 through 8 (and more if additional space is required) of the ETA Form 9089 ask for the alien’s work experience information, including name of the employer, dates of employment, duties performed, job title, skill sets/licenses used, and the phone number and name of the alien’s supervisor.
+Another common mistake occurs when employers fail to include the foreign worker's past and present work supervisors on the ETA Form 9089.
+The ETA Form 9089 asks for the alien's work experience information, including name of the employer, dates of employment, duties performed, job title, skill sets/licenses used, and the phone number and name of the alien's supervisor.

-For whatever reason, employers regularly forget to include the name and phone number of the alien’s supervisor.
-The DOL will deny an ETA Form 9089 that fails to include this information, so the employer should be sure to include these details for all of the alien’s present and past work experience.
+For whatever reason, employers regularly forget to include the name and phone number of the alien's supervisor.
+The DOL will deny an ETA Form 9089 on this basis, so the employer should be sure to include these details for all of the alien's present and past work experience.